Mohsnmonji/Disparaties-in-Young-Adults-Mental-Health-in-Canada/README.md

 ## Project Overview

-Here’s the revised version of your text, incorporating the findings for university degree and other necessary edits:

 ---

 This study explores the associations between self-rated mental health and demographic and socioeconomic predictors among young adults aged 18-39 in Canada, using data from the 2017 General Social Survey, Public Microdata Files.
 The results showed that **being female** and **being single** were significantly associated with higher odds of reporting poor or fair mental health among young adults.
 Similarly, young adults who were **divorced or widowed** had higher odds of poor mental health.
 On the other hand, **higher household income** was protective against poor/fair mental health, with those earning $100k or more having significantly lower odds. **Being an immigrant** and **having a university degree** were also associated with lower odds of reporting poor/fair mental health, while no significant associations were found for visible minority status, middle household income, or lower levels of educational attainment (high school/trade/college).